California HVAC Technician Salary: Pay by City (2026)

-Thinking about becoming an HVAC technician in California?
+Thinking about training to become an HVAC technician in California?

 You’re not alone - and you’re asking the right question: